Dayco sponsors Canadian Snowcross

 “Bailey has one of the most successful teams in the CSRA circuit with multiple championships throughout various classes in the sport.
 And for more than 10 years, we have used Dayco belts for our snowcross racing efforts,” said Stuart Hunt, Bailey Motorsports team owner.
 “We have come to depend on the performance and reliability of Dayco belts to get the best out of our equipment.
 The success of our race program depends on relationships like the one we have with Dayco so we are very fortunate to have been able to align ourselves with such a great company.”

-Dayco has a dedicated team of engineers who help bring to market racing-specific technology for everything from snowmobiles and off-road vehicles to cars used in drifting, Formula One and drag racing.
+Dayco has a dedicated team of engineers who help bring to market racing-specific technology for everything from snowmobiles and off-road vehicles to cars used in drifting and drag racing.
 Dayco’s work in racing enables its engineering team to spot new trends, test new product innovations and continue building the highest quality products.